Frequently asked questions

 Filesystem

-Umbraco Cloud keeps 30 days of snapshots of the filesystem for disaster recovery purposes.
+Umbraco Cloud keeps 30 days of filesystem snapshots for disaster recovery purposes.

 Blob Storage containers

-Umbraco Cloud keeps 35 days of snapshots of the Blob Storage container for disaster recovery purposes.
+Umbraco Cloud keeps 35 days of Blob Storage container snapshots for disaster recovery purposes.

 Last updated